-In a novel based on the video game Primal Rage, villainess Malissa is trying to taunt main character Kage with a map.
+In a novel based on Primal Rage, villainess Malissa is trying to taunt main character Kage with a map.
 She sticks it in her cleavage to keep him from grabbing it.
 Then proceeds to antagonize Kage with her taunts and cattiness until he loses his patience with her and grabs it anyway.

 Enola Holmes uses this trope as both a means to disguise herself by exaggerating her bust for disguise purposes and hiding important items, most notably a dagger with the protruding pommel posing as a broach.

 In the sequel Eldorado, Sir Percy's wife Marguerite smuggles letters from him to his League out of prison in her kerchief... or, as her husband puts it, "... on your exquisite bosom where I so love to pillow my head."